cryptohack/cryptohack-blog/_posts/2021-08-04-cryptoctf-hard.md

 # b'\x05\x9e\x92\xbfO\xdf1\x16\xb0>s\x93\xc6\xc7\xe7\xa3\x80\xf0'
 # b'Ds_3LlipT!c_CURv3'

-# No idea why we need to do this...
+# We have to do this, as we picked the wrong square-root.
 print(long_to_bytes(s % Q.order()))
 print(long_to_bytes(t))